Meendum Oru Kaathal Kathai: Production

 Meendum Oru Kaathal Kathai marked the directorial debut of Pratap Pothen.
 He said that he "could find no lead actor for it, so I did it myself."
 Pratap portrayed negative roles in Telugu films in order to raise funds for the film.
 The script was co-written by Somasundareshwar.
 He recalled that during the sets of Panneer Pushpangal (1981), Pratap promised him that he would direct a film based on his script.
 The cinematography was handled by P. C. Sreeram.
+The film was launched at Prasad Studios in 1982 along with song recording.
 The film was shot over the period of a year.
-During the film's production, Pratap and Raadhika fell in love and got married; however they got divorced in 1986.
+Ronnie Patel, a part of Madras Players crew, made his screen debut with this film.
+During the film's production, Pratap and Radhika fell in love and married; however they got divorced in 1986.
+The filming was primarily held at Porthi near Ooty.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja and the lyrics were written by Gangai Amaran.

-Reception
+Critical reception

+Balumani of Anna praised the acting, cinematography and direction.

+Accolades

 At the 32nd National Film Awards, the film won the Indira Gandhi Award for Best Debut Film of a Director.